JithinKS97/dynamic-learning/readme.md

 ##### Component - CreateLessonPlan

 This is the area where teachers create the lessonplans.
-It is basically a drawing app on which simulations can be embedded and notes can be added.
+It is basically a drawing app on which simulations can be embedded and annotations can be made.
 Each lessonplan consists of a sequence of slides which is implemented as an array.
 Each element in the array consists of a note of string type and an array of simulations.

 Each simulation is an iframe which is obtained from the online p5 text editor export feature.